konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [7]: ​e-gold 'Transcript of sentence before the honorable Rosemarie M. Collyer United States District Judge', 114, November 20, 2008, <https://legalupdate.e-gold.com/2008/11/transcript-of-sentence-before-the-honorable-rosemarie-m-collyer-united-states-district-judge.html>

-[8]: ​Deirdre N. McCloskey, How to be Human... ...ough an Economist , 33.
+[8]: ​Deirdre N. McCloskey, How to be Human......ough an Economist , 33.

 [9]: ​Lawrence H. Officer, 'Exchange Rates Between the United States Dollar and Forty-one Currencies', MeasuringWorth, 2023.

-[10]: ​Eamonn Butler, Hayek: His Contribution to the Political and Economic Thought of Our Time .
+[10]: ​Eamonn Butler, Hayek: His Contribution to the Political and Economic Thought of Our Time.

 [11]: ​Bruce Caldwell and Hansjoerg Klausinger, Hayek: A Life, 1899--1950 , Chs.
 6--9.